-DAWN is located in Copenhagen at the Niels Bohr Institute, University of Copenhagen, and at the Space division of the Technical University of Denmark (DTU-Space).
+The Cosmic Dawn Center (DAWN) is a new international basic research center supported by the Danish National Research Foundation.DAWN is located in Copenhagen at the Niels Bohr Institute, University of Copenhagen, and at the Space division of the Technical University of Denmark (DTU-Space).
 The center is dedicated to uncovering how and when the first galaxies, stars and black holes formed, through observations with the prime telescopes of the next decade (ALMA, JWST, Euclid, E-ELT, HST) as well as through theory and simulations.

 DAWN Postdoctoral Fellowship Program

-DAWN PhD program
+DAWN PhD Program

-The center will run an international PhD program, with yearly calls every autumn.
+The center will run an international PhD program, with annual calls every autumn.
 DAWN students will typically be co-supervised by DAWN scientists in Copenhagen and at international associate institutes, with the possibility of spending considerable time abroad.

 The Danish National Research Foundation provides primary funding for the Cosmic DAWN Center of Excellence (CoE), which runs for up to 10 years divided on two grants that runs for 6 and 4 years respectively.
 The Cosmic DAWN center started in the spring of 2018.